Frequently Asked Questions

 Don't Let Your Food Go To Waste -

-If you have further questions you can email us or if we are online (usually evenings) you can chat with us direct
+If you have further questions you can email us or you can phone us on 08000 141598

-Please remember - that although worms don't carry any know diseases,
+Please remember – that although worms don’t carry any known diseases,